vittorioromeo/VRSFML/DESIGN.md

 ## User-facing changes

 - ➡️ **Built-in Emscripten support:**
-    - SFML now works out-of-the-box with [Emscripten](https://emscripten.org/).
+    - This fork now works out-of-the-box with [Emscripten](https://emscripten.org/).
     - All existing examples and tests run flawlessly in the browser.
     - No explicit `#ifdef SFML_SYSTEM_EMSCRIPTEN` is required anywhere in user code.
     - Game loops are abstracted as follows: